jeswin-unmaintained/doppd-web/README.md

 Isotropy
 ===

-Isotropy is a set of babel compiler plugins that enable developers to build applications that can run entirely inside the browser during development, and deployed on Node.JS for production.
-Isotropy achieves this by translating native JS constructs to equivalent backend tasks.
+Isotropy is a framework that enables developers to write backend functionality (such as database querying) using native, built-in JavaScript constructs.

 For example, see how the following function compiles into a database insert:
-Note that the function addCustomer() needs to be async, so that it can run asynchronously on the server.
 ```
 db.customers = [];

+//Note that the function needs to be async.
 async function addCustomer(customer) {
   db.customers = db.customers.concat(customer);
 }